CahootsMalone/interstate-76-stuff/cheat-codes-and-easter-eggs.md

 * In melee mode, creating and using variants of the Phaedra Rattler with certain names allows the player to use vehicles that are otherwise inaccessible.
 Note that creation of these Rattler variants can cause the game to crash on the vehicle selection screen; if that happens, delete their `vfratlr*.vcf` files from the game's `ADDON` folder (its default location is `C:/GOG Games/Interstate 76/ADDON`).
   * **knat**: The tank.
     * When created, it's armed with a 30 cal turret (assigned to a forward slot; such slots aren't normally allowed to contain turrets), a 50 cal machine gun, and a special cannon that fires out of the tank turret.
 In this state the variant is buggy and the 50 cal machine gun usually disappears after it's used once.
-    * The special cannon is listed under the name "Empty" in the HUD, but seems to be represented by a blank entry in the variant configuration screen (in the first of the two top weapon slots).
+    * The special cannon is listed under the name "Empty" in the HUD, but  is represented by a blank entry in the variant configuration screen (in the first of the two top weapon slots).
     * The variant can be edited to change its paint scheme (the options are "camouflage" and "police") and weapon loadout.
-      * The first top weapon slot (which presumably contains the special tank cannon weapon) cannot be edited.
+      * The first top weapon slot (which contains the special tank weapon) cannot be edited.
       * When using the police paint scheme, only the body of the tank, not its turret, will change.
-This is probably because the turret is treated as a weapon, not part of the vehicle.
+This is because the turret is technically a weapon, not part of the vehicle (there's another tank turret that uses a police texture).
       * The 30 cal turret must be removed from the forward slot before saving the variant.
 Any non-turret weapon can replace it.

       ![](images/img-tank.png)